billwu99/MoodPlayer/README.md

 execute `python3 Camera.py`

-Play around with facial expressions! click 'w' to take a picture, 'space' to pause the music, and 'q' to quit the program.
+Play around with facial expressions!
+Click 'w' to take a picture, 'space' to pause the music, and 'q' to quit the program.